arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ## Portenta X8 with Arduino Cloud

 ***Note: this is an optional step.
-The Portenta X8 can also be used with a local IDE without an internet connection.***
+The Portenta X8 can also be used with locally without an internet connection.***

 Making Portenta X8 compatible with Arduino Cloud means opening many new applications.
 This compatibility is guaranteed by a brand-new Python container, which includes a dedicated [Arduino IoT Cloud Python library](https://github.com/arduino/arduino-iot-cloud-py).
 Through Arduino Cloud APIs, the Python container ensures full interaction and simple porting of any Python developed application in the Arduino Cloud.